By Ed Sawicki

 Only three people have ever circumnavigated the Earth in an airplane on one tank of gas without landing along the way.

-Jeana Yeager and Dick Ratan were the first people to circumnavigated the Earth in a non-stop, non-refueled airplane flight in 1984.
+Jeana Yeager and Dick Ratan were the first people to circumnavigated the Earth in a non-stop, non-refueled airplane flight from December 14 to 23, 1986.
 The flight took over 9 days.
 They flew a piston engine, propellor-powered aircraft named Voyager.

 Steve Fossett circumnavigated the Earth in a non-stop, non-refueled airplane flight February 2006.
 The flight took almost three days.
 He flew a jet-powered aircraft named GlobalFlyer.